openalto/ietf-hackathon/docs/ietf-113/demo_1.md

-# Demo 1: Alto-based Replica Sorting
+# Demo 1: ALTO-based Replica Sorting
 ## Introduction

 As described in the [story](https://github.com/openalto/ietf-hackathon/blob/documentation/docs/ietf-113/hackathon_comprehensive_story.md), at the hackathon 113, we aimed to augment Rucio reference data with real-time network information and investigate the possible boost in different performance metrics.